Jonstance/BilliWallet-ChainList/README.md

-# SubWallet-Chain
+# BilliWallet-Chain
-**This is the repository to integrate, contain all information about projects/chains/assets available on SubWallet's products.** <br>
+**This is the repository to integrate, contain all information about projects/chains/assets available on BilliWallet's products.** <br>

 ## Scope of this project
 - Provide a coherent schema and interfaces for projects/chains/assets across blockchains